Understanding the Gods of Egypt: In Unison With Nature

 Baboons were sacred, but still bred in captivity for the purpose of sacrifice.
 Many suffered from malnutrition, fractures, vitamin deficiency, and osteomyelitis.
 Still, this provides an important insight into the religion and the bestial form of the gods of Egypt.

 As mentioned, the Egyptian pantheon consisted of more than 1400 attested deities, and some of them were related to seemingly minor or unimportant things.
-Examples are many, like Ảmi-kar the singing ape god, Ảri-em-ăua - god of the sixth hour of night, Maa-en-Rā - an ape doorkeeper god, Neb ảrit-tcheṭflu - goddess who created reptiles, Esna the divine perch, Shentayet the goddess of widows, etc. There are numerous examples they provide an important insight into the minds of ancient Egyptians.
+Examples are many, like Ảmi-kar the singing ape god, Ảri-em-ăua - god of the sixth hour of night, Maa-en-Rā - an ape doorkeeper god, Neb ảrit-tcheṭflu - goddess who created reptiles, Esna the divine perch, Shentayet the goddess of widows, etc. There are numerous examples and they provide an important insight into the minds of ancient Egyptians.

 But there were also those minor, but still important deities, such as Ta-Bitjet, Wepwawet, Babi, Bes, Khnum, Apophis, Nut, Isis, Hathor, Nefertem, and many more.
 In the following list are just some of the most important deities and their amazing attributes and stories.